-Officials of the Goree Goree, delivering the bac-Public Schools announced calaureate sermon. dates for final graduation Final graduation exercises exercises of the 1977 will be held at 8 p. m. graduating class this week.
+Officials of the Goree Goree, delivering the bac-Public Schools announced calaureate sermon. dates for final graduation exercises of the 1977 graduating class this week.
+Honor graduates are Rachel Andrade, valedictorian, with a grade average of the Church of Christ at

-Honor graduates are Rachel Andrade, valedictorian, with a grade average of 96.01, and Steve Skelson, salutatorian, whose average is 87.09.
+96.01, and Steve Skelson, salutatorian, whose average Baccalaureate services will be held at 7 p. m.
+Sunday, May 22, in the high school auditorium, with

-Baccalaureate services will be held at 7 p. m.
-Sunday, May 22, in the high school auditorium, with Gaston Welborn, minister of the Church of Christ at
+Gaston Welborn, minister of